 Talk to the sales team.
 Gather their findings in talking to prospects similar to the ones you’re targeting in this campaign.
 If you’re feeling gutsy, mystery shop - but be careful not to blow your cover.
 Another good place to get the voice of the audience is online forums - Reddit and Quora are sites that allow users to be more casual and potentially more honest than they would be in another situation.

 Understanding the pains of your audience is crucial to any campaign.
 But to make sure your messaging is well-rounded, you need to flush out why anyone in your target audience would choose you.
 Do this by asking yourself:

 So you know how to get your audience to change and to choose you.
 That’s great.
 But what if they’re not ready to convert?
 To complete your research, you need to answer the question, “Why now?”
 What does the audience member gain by choosing you?
 What will make their life easier immediately by switching to your solution?

 A helpful tip: once all of the pains, claims and gains are finalized, put them into a comparison table and list out the pains and link them to the complementary gains and claims.
 If you're targeting multiple personas, it also helps attach the pains to each specific persona and match specific gains and/or claims.
 This will help when building out messaging as well as prioritizing what to put on the landing page.

+You’ve done the research.
+You laid the groundwork for your campaign.
+Now it’s time to develop a blueprint to follow.
 When planning a campaign, start at a high level.
 List out all of the possible outlets you want to use.
 What functions do you have?
 How much (wo)man power are you willing to put to work to create and own a campaign?